top of page

 How Long Does a CASA Volunteer Remain on a Case?

-CASA volunteers continue with the case until the child is either returned home or adopted and the case is closed.
-Every case is unique but the average case lasts 18 to 24 months.
+CASA volunteers continue with the case until the child is either returned home or adopted, and the case is closed.
+Every case is unique, but the average lasts 18 to 24 months.
 Often children are moved from one foster care home to another, and there can be a frequent change of case managers, judges, and hearing officers.
 One of the primary benefits of a CASA volunteer is to be the one consistent person who is there for the child throughout the entire process.

 What Type of Training is Provided for CASA Volunteers?

-Every kids is one caring adult away from being a
+"Every kid is one caring adult away from being a

-success story. ~ Josh Shipp
+success story." ~ Josh Shipp

 AM16300 lr.jpg